The Muffin Man: Lyrics

+It then repeats on and on.

 Game

 Iona and Peter Opie observed that, although the rhyme had remained fairly consistent, the game associated with it has changed at least three times including: as a forfeit game, a guessing game, and a dancing ring.

 In The Young Lady's Book (1888), Matilda Anne Mackarness described the game as:

 The first player turns to the one next her, [sic] and to some sing-song tune exclaims: